-Opens the Publish window in which you can specify the user groups the selected item should be published to.
+Opens the Publish window in which you can specify the user groups, or the individual users, the selected item should be published to.

-The item will be published to the selected groups, providing that they have the adequate rights.
+The item will be published to the selected groups, or to the individual users, provided that they have the adequate rights.

-See section "Publishing Playlists" on page 64.
+See section "Publishing Playlists" on page 70.